open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>serviceAccount</b></td>
         <td>string</td>
         <td>
-          ServiceAccount indicates the name of an existing service account to use with this instance.<br/>
+          ServiceAccount indicates the name of an existing service account to use with this instance.
+When set, the operator will not automatically create a ServiceAccount for the TargetAllocator.<br/>
         </td>
         <td>false</td>
       </tr></tbody>